microsoft/skype-sync/README.md

 });
 ```

+### Handling connection

+Skype Sync implements linear re-try connection policy.
+In case it is not able to connect to Skype Signaling Service it automatically retries in 500ms.
+It will try to connect 5 times.
+Only when after all attempts the error is reported via `errorHandler`.

+Same rules are applied when connection is lost.
+Skype Sync will retry to reconnect 5 times, every 500ms.
+In this case Connection State is updated immediately via `connectionHandler`.

 ### NOTE
 There are certain limits on how many messages can be sent in time and what can be overall size of the messages:
 - only 50 messages can be sent every 200ms